jm379/blog/posts/1-extending-ruby.md

 create_makefile 'leibniz/leibniz'
 ```

-Since this example is very simple, there is no need to add more options to compile this extension.
+There's no need to add more options to compile this extension, since this example is very simple.
 To generate the Makefile, we need to run the `extconf.rb` file.

 ```shell